betterscientificsoftware/bssw.io/Documentation/ContentStyleGuide/StylingOriginalArticle.md

 #### EMPLOYER APPROVAL
 * If your employer requires an internal review and approval process prior to publication, please let us know.

 #### REFERENCES
-* BSSw.io team encourages authors to point to a modest numder of additional resources that enhance your article.
-Too many links tend to distract readers.
-In most cases, BSSw.io team would like to have the items authors refer to in BSSw.
-These would usually be what BSSw.io calls "curated content", which means short items that provide a pointer to an extenral resource with a short description.
-Authors are welcome to prepare those as separate contributions, and BSSw.io team is happy to help.
 *  All reference links across all content types are handled in the same way; hence please see [common layout section](CommonLayout.md) of the guide.

 #### IMAGES